cluster-lab/project-luida-bar/Tutorial_EN.md

 # Tutorial

-Let's implement an experiment of hand redirection in this tutorial.
+In this tutorial, we will use this LUIDA's implementation template to implement a hand redirection experiment that can be executed on LUIDA.

 ## Recommended Preliminary Knowledge